ssvlabs/ssv/docs/DEV_GUIDE.md

     ```
    You can convert the base64-encoded private key to an encrypted PEM file using the following OpenSSL command:
     ```yaml
+   Set OpenSSL version to LibreSSL first.
+This is the only pem format that can be decrypted.

     openssl rsa -aes256 -in <path-to-base64-private-key-file> -out <path-to-encrypted-pem-file> -passout pass:<password>
     ```

    Replace <path-to-base64-private-key-file> with the path of your base64 private key file, <path-to-encrypted-pem-file> with your desired output file for the encrypted PEM file, and <password> with the password you want to use for encrypting the PEM file.
 This command will generate an encrypted PEM file that can be used securely in the config.yaml file.
 ## Running a Local Network of Operators